jsangalang/Genome_Sequencing_Analysis/workflow/rules/Fastp/readme.md

 **remark**: For SE data, if an adapter sequence is given, then automatic adapter-sequence detection will be disabled.
 For PE data, the adapter sequence will be used for sequence-matching-based adapter trimming only when fastp fails to detect a good overlap in the pair.

+PolyG is a common issue observed in Illumina NextSeq and NovaSeq series, which are based on two-color chemistry.
+Such systems use two different lights (i.e. red and green) to represent four bases: a base with only a detected red-light signal is called C; a base with only a detected green light signal is called T; a base with both red and green light detected is called A; and a base with no light detected is called G. However, as the sequencing by synthesis proceeds to subsequent cycles, the signal strength of each DNA cluster becomes progressively weaker.
+This issue causes some T and C to be wrongly interpreted as G in the read tails, a problem otherwise known as a polyG tail.

 - **--trim_poly_g** # force polyG tail trimming, by default trimming is automatically enabled for Illumina NextSeq/NovaSeq data

 - **--trim_poly_x** # enable polyX trimming in 3' ends.